Texas-Tim/CyberSecurityPractice/PicoCTF/PW Crack 2/README.md

 `chr(0x64) + chr(0x65) + chr(0x37) + chr(0x36)`

+the chr() is a character output function common to unicode

+#### What is unicode?
+Unicode is a universal character encoding standard that assigns a unique number (a code point) to every character in every language, including alphabets, symbols, and ideographs.
+It ensures that computers can correctly display and manipulate text from various languages, enabling global communication and data exchange.

-These characters are the standard format for hexadecimal, you can look up a map to convert them, use an online tool, or copy the code directly into a python shell.
+The internal characters are the standard format for hexadecimal, you can look up a map to convert them, use an online tool, or copy the code directly into a python shell.
 I use [ipython](https://ipython.readthedocs.io/en/stable/install/index.html)

 Once you obtain the password, just run the `.py` file again and grab your well deserved flag!